HenokBerhanu/3D-NTN/README.md

 # 3D-NTN
-This repo is intended for deploying Resilient 5G Non-terrestrial 3D Network by using Free5GC as a 5G core, OpenSand as a satelite emulator, and UERANSIM as a radio access emulator.
-All the components are deployed in a docker-compose environment.
+This repo is intended for deploying a Resilient 5G Non-terrestrial 3D Network by using Free5GC as a 5G core, OpenSand as a satellite emulator, and UERANSIM as a radio access emulator.
+All the components are deployed in a docker-compose environment as docker containers.

-# comnetsemu_deploy_4g

-This project is intended for deploying a 4G network on comnetsemu emulator.

-It is done using srsRAN and open5GS deployed on two different VMs.
-The two networks are connected using linux GRE tunnel.

-## EPC core
+## Free5GC core
-Emulate a 4G network by building open5gs docker image in comnetsemu (open5gs VM).
-Private VM IP used 192.168.56.102
+Emulate a 5G core network by building components in a distributed way with Service Based Interface (SBI) subnet 192.168.0.0/24.
+All the 5G core components can be built using the shell file # build_core.sh # in the directory # /home/vagrant/3D-NTN/build_images/build_core.sh #

 ## srsRAN
 Build docker image for srsENB and srsUE in comnetsemu (srsRAN VM).
 Private VM IP used 192.168.56.101